proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Optical Design

 \subsection{Polarization Optics}

 proto-Lightspeed is designed to allow for single-shot measurement of linear polarization and measurement of circular polarization.
 This polarimetry subsystem has not yet been integrated into instrument operation, but here we discuss its design. proto-Lightspeed will employ a wedged double Wollaston (WeDoWo) prism, proposed by \cite{oliva:1997} and used in multiple astronomical instruments, first by \cite{pernechele:2003}.
 Such a WeDoWo prism splits a masked region of the field into four images on the detector, corresponding to polarization angles of $0^\circ$, $90^\circ$, $45^\circ$, and $135^\circ$. proto-Lightspeed will use a custom-fabricated crystal quartz WeDoWo from the Karl Lambrecht Corporation, but its specifications are still being determined.
 Each Wollaston prism (one $90^\circ/0^\circ$ and one $45^\circ/135^\circ$ prism) will have a beam deviation between $1^\circ$ and $2^\circ$.
 The wedges bonded to these prisms will have angles between $3^\circ$ and $5^\circ$.
-The WeDoWo will be secured to a second LSQ150A-E01T3A motorized linear stage in the collimated beam (Fig.~\ref{fig:cad_model}, copmonent h), between the narrow-band filter stage and the re-imaging lens.
-A superachromatic quarter wave plate (QWP) with diameter 2~in (SAQ-200-420/1100 from Meadowlark Optics) will be mounted on the narrow-band filter stage.
 When both the QWP and WeDoWo are positioned in the beam, the circular polarization can be probed.
-A final Zaber LSQ075A-E01T3A linear motorized stage (component c) will move a polarization mask into the beam at the native telescope focus.
-This mask has open dimensions of $20\,\mathrm{mm} \times 5\,\mathrm{mm}$, corresponding to $15'' \times 1'$.
+The field-defining mask for polarimetry has open dimensions of $20\,\mathrm{mm} \times 5\,\mathrm{mm}$, corresponding to $15'' \times 1'$.